-Bowel (intestinal) obstruction occurs when food and liquid stops moving through the digestive tract.
+Bowel (intestinal) obstruction occurs when food and liquid stop moving through the digestive tract.

 The small intestine digests nutrients from food and liquid.
 Remaining undigested food moves from the small intestine to the large intestine.
 It absorbs water from the waste and stores waste until the next bowel movement.
-It removes the waste as stool (feces) from the body.
+It removes the waste as stool (faeces) from the body.

 How bad is my bowel (intestinal) obstruction?

 Mild: You may experience belly pain, cramps, appetite loss, nausea and vomiting.